Last Updated on January 6th, 2020

 Enemas for acne have usually been justified by the claim that acne is a result of toxins, and enemas remove toxins.
 Ironically, some of the solutions used to “detoxify” the colon, such as hydrogen peroxide, can cause severe skin reactions on the face, and coffee enemas have even resulted in deaths.

 The theory behind the use of enemas in fighting acne is a nineteenth-century idea called auto-intoxication.
-In the era before the colon could be directly observed in living people, a Russian physician named Ilya Illich Mechnikov popularized the idea that food could rot in the colon and release toxins that are visible in the skin.
+In the era before the colon could be directly observed in living people, a Russian physician named Ilya Ilyich Mechnikov, who would win the 1908 Nobel Prize in Physiology or Medicine, popularized the idea that food could rot in the colon and release toxins that are visible in the skin.
 “Colonic irrigation” with enemas became (and remains) popular as an easy treatment for the alleged disease.
-But as early as 1919, doctors already knew that food does not rot in the colon the same way it might rot in the garbage can, even when constipation is severe.
+But as early as 1919, doctors already knew that food would not rot in the colon the same way it might rot in the garbage can, even when constipation is severe.

-The idea that food rotting in the colon could cause outbreaks in the skin also turned out to be false, but that did not mean that there is no relationship between colon health and fighting acne.
-Instead, the connection turned out to be that what you add to your colon fights inflammation in your skin, not what you flush away from your colon.
+The idea that food rotting in the colon could cause outbreaks in the skin also turned out to be false, but that did not mean that there was no relationship between colon health and fighting acne.
+Instead, the connection turned out to be that what you added to your colon would fight inflammation in your skin, not what you flushed away from your colon.

 In the 1930’s, two American doctors, John H. Stokes and Donald M. Pillsbury, discovered a relationship between healthy, probiotic bacteria in the colon and both acne and depression.
-During the 1920’s, American doctors had started noticing that depression and acne occur at the same time.
-This probably should not have been a surprise, since acne is depressing.
+During the 1920’s, American doctors started noticing that depression and acne occurred at the same time.
+This probably should not have been a surprise, since acne was depressing.

 The immune system also tries to get rid of brewer’s yeast bacteria and Lactobacillus bacteria from yogurt when they arrive in the colon, but it quickly learns that inflammation is not necessary to keep the colon healthy in the presence of these bacteria.
 The lesson is transferred to the immune system in the skin, and pimples aren’t quite as red, or itchy, or inflamed, and there is less hardening of sebum to trap acne bacteria in whiteheads or blackheads.